WebOfTrustInfo/rwot6-santabarbara/topics-and-advance-readings/petnames.md

 It wouldn't make sense for others to refer to Alyssa's mother as "Mom" since they probably have their own mothers.
-Instead, Alyssa has set her Petnames database so that when she introduces her mother to others, she suggests the name "Dr. May Tree-Arch".
+Instead, Alyssa has set her Petnames database so that when she introduces her mother to others, she suggests the name "Dr. Nym".

-Alyssa thinks her friends Ben Bitdiddle and Eva Lu Ator may like to attend the lecture and forwards the message to them.
+Alyssa thinks her friends Ben and Eva may like to attend the lecture and forwards the message to them.
 Ben has known Alyssa's mother for a long time and already has a local Petname for her which says `Alyssa's Mom`, also rendering as a locally set name with a golden star.

 However, Eva has never met Alyssa's mother before.
-The incoming message suggests the name "Dr. May Tree-Arch" (email similarly allows senders to suggest names for participants) and is added to Eva's Petnames database.
+The incoming message suggests the name "Dr. Nym" (email similarly allows senders to suggest names for participants) and is added to Eva's Petnames database.
 However, Eva's petname database does a couple of things: it marks that this name was given "by introduction" and adds a small amount of random identifier information alongside it.
 When it renders in Eva's mail reader, she sees
-`Dr. May Tree-Arch::ccadf77b` with a blue icon that shows two people with an arrow drawn between them.
+`Dr. Nym::ccadf77b` with a blue icon that shows two people with an arrow drawn between them.
 This is important because Eva can tell that this name was given to her by introduction (hovering over it might even tell her additional context, such as that it was Alyssa who made the introduction) and the `ccadf77b` extra bit of random information prevents conflicts.
-Eva is grateful for this because, while this is the first Dr. May Tree-Arch she has been introduced to, she previously was introduced to several Bob Smiths and was glad that the world did not have to agree on only one Bob Smith in order for those Bob Smiths to exist (the Bob Smiths were grateful that they did not have to settle on one Bob Smith either).
+Eva is grateful for this because, while this is the first Dr. Nym she has been introduced to, she previously was introduced to several Bob Smiths and was glad that the world did not have to agree on only one Bob Smith in order for those Bob Smiths to exist (the Bob Smiths were grateful that they did not have to settle on one Bob Smith either).
-Eva decides to attend the lecture and trusts that a name that Alyssa would have suggested would be a correct name for this person, and decides to reify the name `Dr. Tree-Arch` as her own manually set local petname for the professor, and the display of the name updates accordingly with a friendly golden star.
+Eva decides to attend the lecture and trusts that a name that Alyssa would have suggested would be a correct name for this person, and decides to reify the name `Dr. Nym` as her own manually set local petname for the professor, and the display of the name updates accordingly with a friendly golden star.
-(Her Petnames database might potentially also provide her the opportunity to write a note or such about Dr. Tree-Arch in case Eva would find adding such context to be helpful.)
+(Her Petnames database might potentially also provide her the opportunity to write a note or such about Dr. Nym in case Eva would find adding such context to be helpful.)
-When she receives communication from or about Dr. Tree-Arch in the future, she will be aware that it is this particular Dr. Tree-Arch within the network of people she knows, and not some other Dr. Tree-Arch.
+When she receives communication from or about Dr. Nym in the future, she will be aware that it is this particular Dr. Nym within the network of people she knows, and not some other Dr. Nym.
-Eva also sets this name to be the same external name by which she introduces Dr. Tree-Arch to others.
+Eva also sets this name to be the same external name by which she introduces Dr. Nym to others.

-Meanwhile Cy D. Fect encounters a note about the upcoming lecture on a local bulletin board.
+Meanwhile Carlos encounters a note about the upcoming lecture on a local bulletin board.
-Cy isn't particularly close friends with Alyssa, though he does know Eva, and for whatever reason whoever posted this message to the board merely left Dr. Tree-Arch's DID of `did:example:74cbe1a1774445ee8c18660033b06723` without any additional context.
+Carlos isn't particularly close friends with Alyssa, though he does know Eva, and for whatever reason whoever posted this message to the board merely left Dr. Nym's DID of `did:example:74cbe1a1774445ee8c18660033b06723` without any additional context.
-Cy wonders who this lecturer may be, so he asks his local web of trust (or one may say "Cy's social network") for suggestions.
+Carlos wonders who this lecturer may be, so he asks his local web of trust (or one may say "Carlos's social network") for suggestions.
-Eva's computer responds by suggesting that the name "Dr. Tree-Arch" may be appropriate and so Cy's petname database adds this, also recording that this was a suggestion through the web of trust and adding a bit of random identifier information.
+Eva's computer responds by suggesting that the name "Dr. Nym" may be appropriate and so Carlos's petname database adds this, also recording that this was a suggestion through the web of trust and adding a bit of random identifier information.
-This renders as `Dr. Tree-Arch::5af7a60b` with a purple web, reminding Cy that this came from his web of trust.
+This renders as `Dr. Nym::5af7a60b` with a purple web, reminding Carlos that this came from his web of trust.
-Cy also queries the campus directory (an oracle, and many oracles could be queried or added to one's web of trust) to find out whether Dr. Tree-Arch is a member of the faculty (she is) and reads more about her local biography there.
+Carlos also queries the campus directory (an oracle, and many oracles could be queried or added to one's web of trust) to find out whether Dr. Nym is a member of the faculty (she is) and reads more about her local biography there.
-Since the directory responds with information about Dr. Tree-Arch, Cy's petname database could add a record by introduction from the directory, or depending on how it is configured, Cy's petname database may decide that since it already has a suggested name for this DID that it doesn't need to keep accruing names.
+Since the directory responds with information about Dr. Nym, Carlos's petname database could add a record by introduction from the directory, or depending on how it is configured, Carlos's petname database may decide that since it already has a suggested name for this DID that it doesn't need to keep accruing names.

 # Petnames for safe user experiences

 It's important that Petnames-using applications render different kinds of Petnames in different ways.
-If Mallet sends a message to Alyssa asking her to pay for a birthday gift for a relative and suggests the name "Mom" or "Dr. Tree-Arch", this suggested name will render differently than if Alyssa had set this name herself or if one of her friends suggested it.
+If Mallet sends a message to Alyssa asking her to pay for a birthday gift for a relative and suggests the name "Mom" or "Dr. Nym", this suggested name will render differently than if Alyssa had set this name herself or if one of her friends suggested it.